Henry-Alex Rubin

-Henry-Alex Rubin is an Academy Award-nominated American filmmaker and Emmy Award-winning commercial director.
+Henry-Alex Rubin (born 1973) is an Academy Award-nominated American filmmaker and Emmy Award-winning commercial director.

 Early life and education

 Henry-Alex Rubin grew up in New York City as the son of a French mother and noted art historian James H. Rubin.
 After grade school in the city, he attended Phillips Academy in Andover for high school, and earned a double major degree in political science and film studies from Columbia University in 1995.

 Career

 Feature films

 Rubin won initial acclaim with his first feature, a documentary film titled Who is Henry Jaglom? featuring Candice Bergen and Dennis Hopper and released by PBS and First Run Features.
 The film won the Jury Prize for Best Documentary at the Slamdance Film Festival, the Audience Award for Best Documentary at the New York Avignon Film Festival, and was a finalist at the Dallas Film Festival.

 Rubin, who was mentored by James Mangold while at Columbia University, was hired by Mangold to direct the second unit on several films including Cop Land and Girl, Interrupted.

 In 2000, Rubin returned to documentaries and produced Freestyle, which won Best Documentary at the Woodstock, LAIFF and Urbanworld Film Festivals.
 This was followed by him co-directing Murderball with Dana Adam Shapiro.
 Murderball won the Audience Award at the Sundance Film Festival and was nominated for a Best Documentary Academy Award in 2005.

 Rubin directed the 2012 feature film Disconnect, which premiered at the Toronto International Film Festival and the Venice International Film Festival in 2012.

 Rubin's feature, Semper Fi, starring Jai Courtney, Nat Wolff, Leighton Meister, and Finn Wittrock was released in 2019.